 - I find myself asking “What?” often in a conversation.

 What are some symptoms of hearing loss?

-- Missing hearing some sounds in my environment
+- Miss hearing some sounds in the environment

 - Ringing in the ears (tinnitus)